 A big pull factor is the long term stability that Australia offers skilled migrants and their families.
 Australia has a stable political environment, a low crime rate, good weather and offers a good work/life balance.
 It's a young country by world standards and it isn't densely populated, which means plenty of space for new arrivals.

-How much does an Australian visa cost?
+How much does an Australian visa cost? click for answer

 This is often the first question that people ask.
 Unfortunately there is never a definitive answer because the cost of an Australian visa will vary depending on what visa stream you choose to apply under, the number of dependents you have and the complexity of your case.

 Generally the costs will comprise the visa fee paid to the department of immigration, fees paid to authorities that assess the skills of applicants, English language tests, and fees paid to a migration agent for facilitating the visa application.
 The fees paid to the department of immigration are generally the largest component, especially when dependents are attached to an application.